All Episodes

 Now, we began to consider the fact that the lights might separate from a structured object and come back, or they might have been separate and came and inevitably joined together.

-Because by the time 10 o'clock arrived, it had been seen all over the state, including Tucson, Came to rest over a mountain range in the south end of Phoenix called the Estrella Mountains This is where the discussion began to happen a lot of contention that it was probably or could be flares Suspended on the mountain range, but after we tested which I'll get to later right this array of lights is over a mile long and there was no
+Because by the time 10 o'clock arrived, it had been seen all over the state, including Tucson, and came to rest over a mountain range in the south end of Phoenix called the Australia Mountains.

-No way, no structure, no residue that they could have been attached to.
+But after we tested, which I'll get to later, this array of lights is over a mile long and there was no way, no structure, no residue that they could have been attached to.

-Now, the press reports I saw, and I was watching very carefully, as was Peter Davenport, early on, the military, quote, I guess the Air Force at that time, said they were flares.
+Now, the press reports I saw, and I was watching very carefully, as was Peter Davenport, early on, the military, quote, I guess the Air Force at that time said they were flares.

 In the very beginning, there were reports saying flares.

-Yes, well, let me clarify that.
+Well, let me clarify that.

 Today, I got a telephone call.